 I find dating to be a precarious business at times.
 It involves balancing on a pinnacle, trying to ensure you say and do the right things to make that person want to see you again.
-To achieve this, it all depends on your behaviour.
+To achieve this, it all depends on your behavior.
 Sometimes, you can walk away with a grin after the date, feeling confident it couldn’t have gone any better.
 Then, you’ll never hear from them again.
 It can leave you questioning and doubting yourself.
 It seems no matter how well you behaved, that person still has no desire for another date.

 After this has happened I have tried to evaluate my own conduct during the meeting.
 I construct a mental replay.
-I think back to what I talked about, what I didn’t talk about, my body language, listening skills and other factors.
+I think back to what I talked about, what I didn’t talk about, my body language, listening skills, and other factors.
 Perhaps I tried too hard to come across as interesting and fun, only for it to appear desperate or insincere.
 The reason may have been more innocent.
-My date could have considered us incompatible based on opposition of interests and views.
+My date could have considered us incompatible based on the opposition of interests and views.

 Constantly talking about yourself shows inconsideration to your dating partner.
 They may feel your interest in them as a person is lacking.
 I dated someone a few years ago who was guilty of this.
 She would constantly talk about herself and her life, she rarely showed interest in anything I had to say.
-I found this behaviour very unattractive and off-putting.
-As a result, the dating soon came to an end.
+I found this behavior very unattractive and off-putting.
+As a result, dating soon came to an end.

 Strangely enough, she did not know this was the primary reason I didn’t want to see her again.
 Maybe the irony was that she focused on herself to the point of oblivion.
 She could not see what was happening right in front of her.

 So if you are a culprit, consider it from the angle of your date.
 Doing nothing but talking about yourself does not bode well for the future.
 This person may question why they should see you again.
-They may think ahead and wonder whether this behaviour would continue if you were their partner.
+They may think ahead and wonder whether this behavior would continue if you were their partner.
 If you are already being selfish at such an early stage, how would you fare during a relationship?
 Would you respond well if the attention was to be on your partner during a special occasion, for instance, or would you always find ways to direct the focus back on to yourself?

 Talking about your ex

 Embittered and resentful are apt words associated with constantly making references to an ex.
 Doing this instantly brings unnecessary negativity to the meeting.
 According to FactRetriever, revealing too much about your ex is one of the ‘common blunders of a date’.
 You should be making that person feel good as opposed to inadequate.
-It will also give your date the impression you are not able to easily let things go, as well as harbouring angry feelings.
+It will also give your date the impression you are not able to easily let things go, as well as harboring angry feelings.

 There is clearly unfinished business for you to feel the need to frequently mention your ex.
 This even still applies if the comments you make are fairly positive.
 You’ll be failing to convince your date you’ve emotionally left your ex behind, as well as possibly failing to convince yourself.

-If I was to experience this during a date, I would get the impression that person is not serious.
+If I was to experience this during a date, I would get the impression that a person is not serious.
 Why would I want a canvas already splattered with paint?
 To go on a date is to make an impression on a fresh and spotless surface-there for you to make your own mark upon it.
 You can not hope to do this if that canvas has not been replaced with a new one.

 Lack of zeal

 You may not be getting that second date due to a lack of zeal.
-You should have passions and hobbies to excite and fulfil you.
+You should have passions and hobbies to excite and fulfill you.
 If all you do is go to work, come home and watch television in a mundane loop every week, you may not have as much to bring to the conversation.

 You should show your date you are seasoned and full of experiences.
 Tell them all the things you have done, whether exciting or frightening.
 Or use your hobbies as fodder to inject an enthusiastic tone into your exchanges.
 Literature is my biggest interest.
 So I would use this as fuel for conversation.
 I would explain how I plan to visit the Literature Festival as soon as I get the chance, how being locked in Waterstones would make me very happy, and the type of writing I do in my spare time.